Hns-Lng/ParaChat/README.md

 when working on multiple different systems everyday it is annoying to go through the whole manual to look for that one detail.

 ## Solution:
-centralized knowledge base with all manufacturer's manuals uploaded to.
-A Large-language-model powering the natural language in-  and output.
+centralized knowledge base with all manufacturer's manuals loaded to.
+A Large-language-model (in this case GPT-4o through OpenAIs API) powering the natural language in-  and output.

 The streamlit web UI runs using the streamlit plugin of Lightning.ai, so if the `V4.ipynb` script is opened in a Lightning.ai studio you can simply run it from there.